JanaShenLab/RAF/README.md

-# RAF
+# BRAF dynamics and inhibition
-Please cite: Clayton, Shen et al, "Mechanism of Dimer Selectivity and Binding Cooperativity of BRAF Inhibitors". bioRxiv 2023.
+Clayton, Shen et al, "Mechanism of Dimer Selectivity and Binding Cooperativity of BRAF Inhibitors". bioRxiv 2023.